Michael-A-Kuykendall/sorcery/README.md

 ---

-> **⚠️ Heads up:** Sorcery is a *design doctrine* for architecture handoff—not a framework, language, or product.
-Think of it as a superpower for making your intent bulletproof.
+> **Note:** Sorcery is a *design doctrine* for architecture handoff—not a framework, language, or product.
+It is a way of encoding intent so it survives transmission.

 ---

-## 🔥 The Problem
+## ⚡ The Problem

-Ever poured your soul into explaining a complex system, only to watch it get mangled by:

-- 🤖 AI assistants that "get it" but then hallucinate nonsense
-- 👶 Junior devs who nod along but miss the crucial tradeoffs
-- 🕰️ Future-you who stares at the code like "WTF was I thinking?"
+You've mapped the territory.
+You understand the tradeoffs.
+The architecture lives in your head, fully formed.

+Then you hand it off—and watch it dissolve:

+- ◆ Agents hallucinate where you were precise
+- ◆ Apprentices miss the constraints you thought were obvious
+- ◆ Future-you inherits a codebase with no memory of why

-**Your genius evaporates at handoff.** Deep constraints, architectural vision, and "obvious" decisions vanish into thin air.
-Teams waste weeks rediscovering what you already figured out.
+**Intent evaporates at the boundary.** Deep constraints, non-obvious tradeoffs, and hard-won decisions vanish into narrative fog.

-**Software development eats context for breakfast.** And it's starving your projects.
+**Context is the scarcest resource in software.** And handoff destroys it.

 ---

-## ✨ The Solution
+## ✦ The Solution

-**Sorcery** is shorthand notation for dehydrating large thoughts into reusable, executable spells.
+**Sorcery** is a notation for binding intent into transmissible form.

-- **Dehydrate:** Compress high-context genius into tiny, unambiguous artifacts
+- **Cast:** Compress high-context reasoning into a spell—terse, complete, unambiguous
-- **Rehydrate:** Let AI/juniors expand them into perfect code without guessing
+- **Invoke:** Let agents expand the spell into code, tests, or docs without guessing

-It's like giving your brain a lossless compression algorithm for software design.
+Think of it as enchanting your architecture so it can be wielded by anyone.

-**One sentence:** *Sorcery casts high-context intent into constrained spells so lower-context agents can act correctly without shared memory.*
+**The core idea:** *Sorcery casts high-context intent into constrained spells so lower-context agents can act correctly without shared memory.*

 ---

-## 🚀 Quick Start
+## ✧ Quick Start

-Want to see the magic?
-Here's a spell that defines a tokenizer:
+Here is a spell that binds a tokenizer's contract:

 ```glyph
 #Spell: Tokenize